 Staff Analysis: The site constraints are a challenge, but also an opportunity.
-The proposal places a large footprint for two buildings surrounded by surface parking and connects to the existing surface lot.
+The proposal places a large footprint for two buildings, limited commercial and 8 townhomes surrounded by surface parking and connects to the existing surface lot.
 In looking at revitalizing aging commercial areas, Staff encourages a framework for a neighborhood business district with manageable blocks, exterior facing units (when feasible) and transitions into surrounding neighborhoods.
 This layout places two, five-story structures adjacent to one and two-story residences as well as a lot of parking between the surrounding neighborhood and the commercial space.
-This proposal has the ability to set the business district up for success with a guiding street network and instead treats the uses as completely separate and disconnected.
+This proposal has the ability to set the business district up for future infill with a guiding internal street network rather than treating the uses as completely separate and disconnected.
 Staff does not support this waiver.